LATEST NEWS & INFORMATION

 KBS will follow government advice relating to the coronavirus pandemic to which all our staff are required to adhere.
 We will continue to carefully monitor the situation and provide updates accordingly.
 We apologise for any inconvenience that changes we make to our service may cause but hope you will understand that the safety and wellbeing of those who provide and access our service is paramount.

-Face-to-face appointments will recommence in September 2021.
+We are glad to say that we have started offering face to face counselling again.
 We will continue to offer our service through telephone and video counselling for those that prefer socially distanced sessions.

 Families, children and young people